J-F-Liu/knowledge/src/Math/linear_algebra.md

 4. Otherwise, the n vectors $v_1,v_2,...,v_n$ in the eigenspace bases are linearly independent, and $A=CDC^{−1}$.

 ##### Diagonalizability has nothing to do with invertibility.

+A matrix is real diagonalizable if and only if its eigenspace has the same dimension as its multiplicity. and has all real eigenvalues.

 ##### Definition